chromaui/learnstorybook.com/content/data.md

 )(PureTaskList);
 ```

-At this stage our Storybook tests will have stopped working, as the TaskList no longer takes any props, but instead connects to the store and sets the props for the `PureTaskList` component it wraps.
+At this stage our Storybook tests will have stopped working, as the `TaskList` is now a container, and no longer expects any props, instead it connects to the store and sets the props on the `PureTaskList` component it wraps.

 However, we can easily solve this problem by simply rendering the `PureTaskList` --the presentational component-- in our Storybook stories: